arthurscchan/ProvMark/documentation/usage.md

 - cam:    CamFlow

 #### Tools Base Directory:
-- Base directory of the chosen tool, it is assumed that if you want to execute this benchmarking system on certain provenance collecting tools, you should have installed that tools with all dependencies required by the tools; ignored for CamFlow
+- Base directory of the chosen tool, it is assumed that if you want to execute this benchmarking system on certain provenance collecting tools, you should have installed that tools with all dependencies required by the tools; ignored if tools are globally accessible

-#### Benchmark Directory:
+#### Benchmark Program Directory:
 - Base directory of the benchmark program
 - Point the script to the syscall choice for the benchmarking process